Cray-HPE/cms-meta-tools/README.md

 When a subchart is ready to be released to consumers, merge master to `release/stable` and then communicate to users about the new versions.

+Do not use charts from any branch except `release/stable`.

+Do not create `release/[product]-[version]` branches in this repository as they do not have meaning for base charts.

 ## Contributors

 * Randy Kleinman (randy.kleinman@hpe.com)